willcassella/WillowEngine/README.md

 The engine requires Visual Studio 2015 to compile on Windows, older versions of VS will not work.
 Before building for the first time, you must run the 'packages.py' script in the root directory; this downloads and extracts all required Windows binaries.

-Additionally, there are natvis files for various types in the engine in the "extras" directory, so you can use those to assist debugging on Visual Studio.
+Additionally, there are natvis files for various types in the engine in the "extras" directory, so you can use those to assist debugging in Visual Studio.

 ### Linux

 The engine compiles cleanly on Clang and GCC, however you do need to install the following aptitude packages:
 + libglfw3-dev
 + libfreeimage-dev
-+ libglew-dev

 You also need the following packages, since for some reason GLFW doesn't actually download all of its dependencies:
 + xorg-dev
 + libglu1-mesa-dev

+Once you have all packages, compiling the engine is as simple as: make -f WillowEngine.makefile all

 ### Mac